andywilsonuk/StringTokenFormatter/README.md

 See [building composite token value containers](#building-composite-token-value-containers) for hierarchical or cascading containers.
 Also [custom containers](#creating-a-custom-itokenvaluecontainer).

+Note: comma (,) and colon (:) should not be used in token names to avoid confusion with alignment and format values.

 # Settings
 All interpolating methods accept an optional `StringTokenFormatterSettings` parameter which is used in preference to the `StringTokenFormatterSettings.Global` settings.